eclipse-cyclonedds/cyclonedds/docs/manual/config/cyclonedds_specifics.rst

 set of addresses to which SPDP packets are sent periodically, allowing asymmetrical discovery.
-In an extreme example, if SPDP multicasting is disabled entirely, host A has the address of host B in its peer list and host B has an empty peer list, then B will eventually discover A because of an SPDP message sent by A, at which point it adds A"s address to its own set and starts sending its own SPDP message to A, allowing A to discover B.  This takes a bit longer than normal multicast based discovery, though, and risks writers being blocked by unresponsive readers.
+In an extreme example, if SPDP multicasting is disabled entirely, host A has the address of host B in its peer list and host B has an empty peer list, then B will eventually discover A because of an SPDP message sent by A, at which point it adds A's address to its own set and starts sending its own SPDP message to A, allowing A to discover B.  This takes a bit longer than normal multicast based discovery, though, and risks writers being blocked by unresponsive readers.